Geta/klarna/src/Klarna.Payments/README.md

 EPiServer Klarna payments integration
 =============

-## What is Klarna.Payments?
+## Description
 Klarna.Payments is a library which helps to integrate Klarna Payments as one of the payment options in your EPiServer Commerce sites.
 This library consists of two assemblies.
-Both are mandatory for a creating an integration between EPiServer and Klarna:
+Both are mandatory for a creating an integration between EPiServer and Klarna.
-* Klarna.Payments is the integration between EPiServer and the Klarna Payments API (https://developers.klarna.com/api/#payments-api)
+Klarna.Payments is the integration between EPiServer and the Klarna Payments API (https://developers.klarna.com/api/#payments-api).
-* Klarna.Payments.CommerceManager contains a usercontrol for the payment method configuration in Commerce Manager
+Klarna.Payments.CommerceManager contains a usercontrol for the payment method configuration in Commerce Manager.

+## Features
+* Loading Klarna Payment widget
+* Cancel payments
+* Returns
+* Multi shipments
+* Fraud checks + notifications
+* Payment step history saved on order notes
+* Configurations in Commerce Manager

 ### Payment process
 - **Visitor visit's checkout page** - Klarna session is created or updated